 - Users will not fly their drones over sensitive zones like highways, prisons, or water treatment plants;

-- Pilots are not allowed to invade the privacy of other people by taking pictures or videos without their consent;
+- Pilots should not invade the privacy of other people by taking pictures or videos without their consent;

-- A pilot is required to register the drone if the aircraft weighs more than 0.55 pounds but less than 55 pounds.
+- A pilot must register the drone if the aircraft weighs more than 0.55 pounds but less than 55 pounds.

 Here’s what you need in order to register your drone: